 Only student loans held by the federal government are eligible for payment suspension.
 This includes Direct Loans (which includes PLUS Loans), as well as Federal Perkins Loans and Federal Family Education Loan (FFEL) Program loans held by the Department of Education.
 Private student loans are not eligible.

 Impact on Public Service Loan Forgiveness Program

 Under the Public Service Loan Forgiveness (PSLF) Program, borrowers who work in an eligible public service job and make 120 on-time student loan payments are eligible to have the remaining balance on their federal Direct Loans forgiven.
-Under the CARES Act, the six-month freeze on student loan payments will not affect the 120-month running period for purposes of the PSLF program.
-In other words, each month of the suspension period will still count toward a borrower’s 120 payment tally, even if the borrower does not make any payments during the six-month period.
+Under the CARES Act, the freeze on student loan payments will not affect the 120-month running period for purposes of the PSLF program.
+In other words, each month of the suspension period will still count toward a borrower’s 120 payment tally, even if the borrower does not make any payments during the freeze period.

 How to Contact Your Loan Servicer